usnistgov/FIPS201/_FIPS201/authentication.md

 : Color-Coding for Employee Affiliation

 Zone 1B
-: Agency Card Serial Number (back of card)
+: Agency Card Serial Number

 Zone 2B
-: Issuer Identification Number (back of card)
+: Issuer Identification Number

+In addition, any available tamper-proofing features described in [Section 4.1.2](frontend.md#s-4-1-2) SHOULD be used in visual inspection to provide additional assurance that the PIV Card is genuine and unaltered.

 The PIV Card MAY also bear optional components, some of which include the following: